cogitor/cogitor.github.io/_posts/2016-08-01-using-identity-functions.md

 {% include responsive_image.html name="identity" alt="Identity" %}

 As explained by [Bartosz Milewski](https://bartoszmilewski.com/2014/11/04/category-the-essence-of-composition/), the identity function is a neutral value in functional composition.
 Just like zero is a neutral value for addition, an identity function is a neutral value for some [higher order functions](/posts/2016/03/28/a-story-of-higher-order-functions).
-This means that if we pass an identity function f(x) into a higher order function (which as an argument expects a function that takes a single argument of type x and returns a value of type x), it would effectively have the same result as passing the value x into a regular function that takes the value x itself.
+This means that if we pass an identity function `f(x)` into a higher order function (which as an argument expects a function that takes a single argument of type `x` and returns a value of type `x`), it would effectively have the same result as passing the value `x` into a regular function that takes an argument of type `x`.

 {% capture my_include %}
 // here is a higher order function (HOF) that takes an array of bytes